NINAnor/national_insect_monitoring/GBIF_export/NorIns_GBIF_export.md

 ## The occurrence table

-The occurrence table holds the information about the observed species, and can be linked to the accompaning data through the identification table.
+We have now come to the occurrence table, which holds the data on the actual species observations.
+This table can be linked to the accompaning data through the identification table.
 First, we rename some columns from the GBIF standard.
-Note that I’ve been informed that these taxonID-data refer to scientific name ids (used by the norwegian species information center), and not taxon-ids used by GBIF.
+Note that I’ve been informed that these taxonID-data refer to “scientific name ids” (used by the norwegian species information center), and not proper “taxon-ids” used by GBIF.
 I therefore correct the naming here.
 These data might change in the future, adopting the gbif taxonIDs.

 ``` r
 occurrence <- occurrence_raw %>%